awfulwaffle77/TrafficSignClassifier/README.md

 - Devicetree
 - Arm IP Bus (Reference Manua page 33)

+## TODO

+So far, I have managed to train a nerual network and make it identify some of the images, altough moving really slow.
+I need to have the captured image as an array of chars and feed it to the neural network from memory to have first full flow of work.
+So, to do:
+- Make the image acquisition use the array from the memory and feed it to the neural network
+- Note the current execution time and accuracy in a file so we can make a graph(also please write a script that automatically saves all of the data we need here: layers, exec time, size, accuracy, initial parameters
+After that:
+- Create a neural network of smaller size to make it identify images faster

 ## What I chose
 - Due to the fact that, at the moment, I have not found out how to use fs on Zephyr, I will try to fiddle with the [sod embedded library](https://sod.pixlab.io/intro.html) due to the fact that